Pierre Douville: American Revolution

-Lieutenant (1776–1782)
+Naval career

-From 1776 to 1778, Douville served on the Continental Navy ship The Alfred as third lieutenant but was promoted to second lieutenant in 1777.
-In March 1778, The Alfred was captured by British forces near Barbados.
-Douville would have been sent to Forton Prison in England, but he was exchanged for a British officer "held by the French in the West Indies" in 1778.
+In 1776, Douville was commissioned into the Continental Navy at the rank of lieutenant, serving on the 24-gun frigate USS Alfred as her third lieutenant; he was promoted to second lieutenant in 1777.
+In March 1778, Alfred was captured by the British navy near Barbados.
+Douville would have been sent to Forton Prison in England, but he was exchanged for a British officer held by the French in the West Indies in 1778.
 Gaining his freedom, Douville was able to be back in Rhode Island in time for his wedding to Cynthia Aborn.

-July to August 1778 saw Douville serving on the Languedoc, the "flagship of the French fleet at Rhode Island."
-The ship was under the command of Vice Admiral Charles Hector Comte d'Estaing.
-It has been suggested by some sources that Douville was ordered to be stationed on the Languedoc "at the 'particular request' of General George Washington due to [Douville's] extensive knowledge of the New England Coast."
+From July to August 1778, Douville served as a liaison officer on Languedoc, the flagship of the French fleet at Rhode Island.
+The flagship was under the command of Vice-admiral Charles Henri Hector, Count of Estaing.
+It has been suggested by some sources that Douville was ordered to be stationed on Languedoc at Washington's request due to his extensive knowledge of the New England coast.